takeshinoda/leveling/README.md

 # Overview

-This writer levels the flow rate per second.
+This writer levels the flow rate.

 # Using leveling